beweinreich/mlooper/README.md

 1. Setup Inbound Parse on Sendgrid (https://app.sendgrid.com/settings/parse)
 2. Give Inbound Parse a **domain name** to watch and an **endpoint to trigger**.
 For the mlooper, this would trigger: http://www.mlooper.com/email_processor

+If you notice in the `Gemfile` there is a [griddler](https://github.com/thoughtbot/griddler) gem.
+That handles some magic of incoming sendgrid parse events sent to the `email_processor` endpoint.

 # Setup Heroku Scheduler